hippiedev/Jonathan-Agusa/src/blog/a-react-useeffect-guide-for-beginners.md

 };
 ```

-If you run this, the effect (`console.log`) is going to be executed after the component has been rendered.
-By default, in the absence of dependencies, useEffect runs after every render.
+2. Having an empty array as dependency is going to make your effect run once after each inital render.
+So if you run this, the effect is going to be executed after the component has been rendered.

 ```javascript
 import { useEffect } from 'react';